tencentyun/intlcloud-documents/yehe_doc/数据库/云数据库 MySQL/操作指南/帐号管理/设置密码复杂度_intl_en.md

 >?After the password complexity feature is enabled, any password set during account creation or reset must follow the password complexity policy.

 ### Enabling when creating an instance on the purchase page
-1. Log in to the [TencentDB for MySQL purchase page](https://buy.intl.cloud.tencent.com/cdb).
+1. Log in to the [TencentDB for MySQL Purchase Page](https://buy.intl.cloud.tencent.com/cdb).
 2. Configure parameters as needed.
 Select **Enable** after the **Password Complexity** parameter.
 ![](https://qcloudimg.tencent-cloud.cn/raw/d8954b4267f8b9c75b3f33834c8a8ad5.png)
 3. Set the following parameters.